ridalwan/windows365/virtual-desktop/rdp-multipath.md

 # Use RDP Multipath to improve connections to Azure Virtual Desktop

 > [!IMPORTANT]
-> **RDP Multipath is now Generally Available (GA).** We are currently rolling out this connection-level feature to production in a phased manner.
-Until the rollout reaches 100%, you may not experience RDP Multipath consistently across all connections.
-The progression to each new phase will be quality-driven, ensuring a stable and reliable experience throughout the deployment.
+> **RDP Multipath is now Generally Available (GA).** We are actively rolling out this feature to production in phases, with an increasing percentage of connections benefiting from RDP Multipath as deployment progresses.
+During this period, not all connections use RDP Multipath immediately.
+Our commitment to quality guides each phase, ensuring a stable and reliable experience for all users as progress toward full availability.

-Remote Desktop Protocol (RDP) Multipath improves session stability by continuously monitoring multiple networks paths and dynamically selecting the most reliable one.
-This intelligent switching mechanism helps reduce the likelihood of disconnections and contributes to a smoother and more consistent user experience.
+Remote Desktop Protocol (RDP) Multipath enhances the reliability and performance of connections to Azure Virtual Desktop session hosts by intelligently managing multiple network paths.
+This feature ensures a seamless user experience, even in environments with fluctuating or unreliable network conditions, by dynamically selecting the most stable path for each session.

 It offers several key benefits:

-- **Seamless integration**: RDP Multipath works automatically.
-You don't need to make changes to existing infrastructure, making it easy to adopt RDP Multipath without disrupting current workflows.
+- **Seamless integration**: RDP Multipath works automatically and requires no changes to your existing infrastructure, making it easy to adopt without disrupting current workflows.
+The only prerequisite is ensuring that your environment is configured to support RDP Shortpath, which enables Multipath functionality.

 - **Intelligent path management**: Interactive Connectivity Establishment (ICE) discovers and evaluates multiple RDP Shortpath paths using Simple Traversal Underneath NAT (STUN) and Traversal Using Relays around NAT (TURN) protocols.
 With RDP Multipath, backup paths remain on standby in case the active path fails.
 RDP Multipath continuously monitors these paths and promotes the most stable one to active use.
 If the currently active path becomes unreliable or fails, the system automatically switches to the next best available path.
 This helps users remain connected and significantly reduces session drops or interruptions.
 If all paths fail, for example due to a local network outage, it automatically attempts to reconnect once connectivity is restored.